aiden1yoon/Udacity/CarND-LaneLines-P1-master/writeup.md

 One potential shortcoming would be what would happen when the lane is curved.
 I can't accurately draw lines that are curved as its in 1st degree polynomial but if I increase the degree then I think I can.

-Another shortcoming could be if the camera setting is changed then I would not be able to detect the lanes correctly due to a fixed region of interest.
+Another shortcoming could be if the lane lines are hard to see like on some country roads.
+There are some roads that even humans can have a hard time distinguishing one lane line from another.
+In those cases, the pipeline would fail miserably.

 ### 3. Suggest possible improvements to your pipeline